 Still in the east of town are Ringway Estates, Ridge and North Ridge, and in the west is Tesano.
 East Legon is in the north of Accra.
 Tema, the port city, completes the list.

 Located just west of Osu and south of Ring Road, this area is like Ridge/North Ridge: central with very close access to Accra’s main highways: east/west Ring Road and north/south Independence Ave/Liberation Road.
 It is a small residential area that is only minutes away from Osu’s buzz.

-Just west of Ringway Estates and with the same good location characteristics, North Ridge is green and peaceful with many new apartment complexes but no commercial outlets.
+Just west and east of Ringway Estates and with the same good location characteristics, Ridge/North Ridge is green and peaceful with many new apartment complexes but no commercial outlets.
 The Swiss Embassy and Alisa Hotel complex are located there and one can easily access Accra Central as well as other places.

 New residential or improved areas